ellahmarie/JARDIN_20240103/README.md

 # Dataset Report Renderer
 ## A web service application that generates a report consisting of each row of JSON Array structured based on the given template.
-This application will be needing two files, the dataset and template files.
+This application will be needing two files for the dataset and template.
+It will throw an error if the dataset or template file is empty, or template file has no template-row tag found.

 ## Usage
 To run the project using docker, please run the following commands.